webpack/webpack.js.org/content/concepts/module-resolution.md

 * If there is no `package.json` or if the main fields do not return a valid path, file names specified in the [`resolve.mainFiles`](/configuration/resolve/#resolve-mainfiles) configuration option are looked for in order, to see if a matching filename exists in the imported/required directory .
 * The file extension is then resolved in a similar way using the `resolve.extensions` option.

-Webpack provides reasonable [defaults](/configuration/resolve) for these options depending on your build target.
+webpack provides reasonable [defaults](/configuration/resolve) for these options depending on your build target.

 ## Resolving Loaders